RedHoes/github-actions-template/README.md

 - **`deploy-prod.yml`**: Deploys to PROD
     - Promotes DEV image to PROD (no rebuild)
     - Deploys to PROD environment

-- **`deploy-dev.yml` (ArgoCD)**: Deploys to DEV using ArgoCD GitOps
-    - Builds Docker images (main + migration)
-    - Pushes to ECR
-    - Updates ArgoCD GitOps repository with new values
-    - ArgoCD automatically syncs changes to cluster

-- **`deploy-prod.yml` (ArgoCD)**: Deploys to PROD using ArgoCD GitOps
-    - Promotes DEV image to PROD (or builds from tag)
-    - Updates ArgoCD GitOps repository with new values
-    - ArgoCD automatically syncs changes to cluster

 ### Infrastructure Workflows